-In order to ensure that the requirement to appoint a local agent by a foreign based Trader under the Rules can operate effectively, the Commission has made modifications to the draft Rule.
+In order to ensure that the requirement to appoint a local agent by a foreign based Trader under the Rules can operate effectively, the Commission made modifications to the proposed Rule.
 These modifications relate to requiring the local agent to be a party to the auction participation agreements and the settlement residue distribution agreements and also be liable with the Trader under those agreements.

-The Commission considers these requirements to be less onerous for foreign based Traders than the current requirements in the Rules while (as elaborated in sections 3.1 and 3.2 below) providing NEMMCO with the means of managing the enforcement risks that can arise from participation by foreign based Traders in settlement residue auctions.
+The Commission considered these requirements incorporated into the draft Rule to be less onerous for foreign based Traders than the current requirements in the Rules while (as elaborated in Sections 3.1 and 3.2 below) providing NEMMCO with the means of managing the enforcement risks that can arise from participation by foreign based Traders in settlement residue auctions.